timdorr/teslalexa/README.md

   5. On the Test tab, it should be enabled for testing on your account.
   6. Grab the ID at the top of the page (starts with ` amzn1.ask.skill`).
 6. Head back to the AWS Lambda function you created and add a new APP_ID environment variable with the Skill ID you just copied.
+7. Back in the terminal console, run `npm run lambda` to publish the code to your Lambda function.
-7. Back in the Amazon Developer Console, you should be able to test with an utterance of "Tell my car to log in" and get back some code that says something about being logged in.
+8. Back in the Amazon Developer Console, you should be able to test with an utterance of "Tell my car to log in" and get back some code that says something about being logged in.
-8. Also run "Tell my car to get vehicle" to make sure it can find your vehicle.
+9. Also run "Tell my car to get vehicle" to make sure it can find your vehicle.

 [npm-badge]: https://img.shields.io/npm/v/teslalexa.svg?style=flat-square
 [npm]: https://www.npmjs.org/package/teslalexa